Arborvitae/Geoshape/docs/layermanage.rst

 Replace a Layer
 ------------------
+.. warning:: The replace layer function does not work correctly at this time.
+Contact the Geoshape administrator if you need to replace a layer.

 Selecting "Replace This Layer" allows you to import data in place of the existing layer.

 #.
 Click on the Edit Layer button and select Replace This Layer.